 Prototyping is no doubt, an essential part of product development and manufacturing in almost every industry.
 For the medical device development industry, this could not be more accurate.
 There are many industry-specific reasons for using prototypes before beginning production of the end product.
-In this post, we will look at some specific reasons why prototypes are so important in the medical device development process.
+In this post, let’s follow RJC Mold look at some specific reasons why prototypes are so important in the medical device development process.

 Refining the design